 Who put the X in Christmas, or, in Xmas?

-But, when we pause and take a step back, look into why Xmas is not so heretical, we see that the sense of our Lord and Saviour being removed from the very time of year we celebrate His birth is actually founded in nothing.
+But, when we pause and take a step back, look into why Xmas is not so heretical, we see that this idea of our Lord and Saviour being removed from the very time of year we celebrate His birth by writing ‘Xmas’ is actually founded in nothing.

 See, as Dave Shirley writes,